pawicao/FileConverter/README.md

 ### JSON
 _Joanna Kusek_
 #### JSON -> Abstract Syntax Tree
+JSON (JavaScript Object Notation) is a lightweight data-interchange format with data objects consisting of attribute–value pairs and array data types (or any other serializable value).
+SON's basic data types are:
+ - Number: format makes no distinction between integer and floating-point.
+JavaScript uses a double-precision floating-point format for all its numeric values.
+ - String: a sequence of zero or more Unicode characters.
+ - Boolean: either of the values true or false
+ - Array: an ordered list of zero or more values, each of which may be of any type.
+Arrays use square bracket notation with comma-separated elements.
+ - Object: a collection of key–value pairs where the keys are strings.
+Objects are delimited with curly brackets and use commas to separate each pair, while within each pair the colon ':' character separates the key or name from its value.
+ - null: an empty value, using the word null.

+Lexing is process of tokenising a stream of text, which means chopping that input stream into discrete tokens and identifying the type of each.
+The output is a new stream, this time of stand-alone tokens.

-Firstly we have to define tokens for JSON.
+Based on the above description, we can define tokens for JSON.
 A token is a structure that describes and categorizes an element from your text input.
-In case of JSON possible tokens are:
+Tokens that can be output from lexer:

  - LEFT_BRACE = '{'
  - RIGHT_BRACE = '}'